Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 For Christmas sweet treats: Petit Mincemeat tarts, Southern Pecan Tassies ( tarts), Southern Pralines, Fruit Salad, Cookies: French Beurre Biscuits, Loone Doones, French Cakes, Petit Fours (Small iced cake with royal icing on top), Royal Pudding, Charlotte Pudding, Macaroon Ice Cream, Fancy Cakes, Huylers Chocolate BonBons, Jordon Almonds, Huntington Mansion Honey Bars, Peppermint Bonbons, Cinnamon Swirl Star cookies, Orange Cake, Christmas Plum Pudding, Petit sweet potato tart,

-This is a delicious recipe, be sure to use Dutch or Belgium cocoa, it is the best.
+This is a delicious recipe, be sure to use Dutch or Belgium cocoa, it is the best chocolate.
 Photo credit: Nancy Armitage

 This is a adapted New York recipe from the 1876 The Home Cookbook: it was written by a French chef at the St. Nicholas Hotel, New York, “where biscuits glace reached a perfection that cannot be excelled by any confectioner!”
 The original recipe did not use vanilla wafers, just whipped cream.